SimonDaNinja/youtube_rss/README.md

 ## Dependencies

 YouTube\_RSS is developed and tested on Ubuntu Linux.
-It will probably work just fine in similar Unix-like operating systems, but almost certainly not on Windows.
+It will probably work just fine in similar Unix-like operating systems, but probably not on Windows (at least not without a little bit of pain).

 The following python modules are used and may need to be installed, e.g. using pip:
 ```